karlkfi/kpt-config-sync/docs/dev/test.md

 ## E2E Tests

-end-to-end tests deploy GKE Policy Management components on a Kubernetes cluster from your current context, and then verify functionality through Git commits:
+end-to-end tests deploy GKE Policy Management components on a Kubernetes cluster from your current context, and then verify functionality through Git commits.
+Running the tests requires local kubeconfig set up properly with Nomos cluster;
+the cluster's service account needs storage.objectViewer role on the GCP project that holds Docker images in Google Container Registry.

 ```console
 make test-e2e-all